iNKORE-NET/Assestant/README.md

 If you are building a website, or a web application, you may not need Assestant.
 You can use the bundler's built-in asset handling feature to include assets in your project.
 Only use Assestant when you are building a package that will be used by others.

 If you are using CommonJS, instead of ESM, you may not need Assestant.
 Assestant is designed for ESM, and it may not work well, or even necessary, in CommonJS.

+Additionally, Assestant has a certain amount of limitation, if your library or consumers are unable to meet these requirements, I guess you have to give up Assestant *(or you can help us to break the limitations if possible)*.

 ## 🏍️ Motivation